-The problem with this, however, we find as we look at the world around us that we don’t have to look too far before we recognise that the world doesn’t always do what is right.
-Likewise, we also have to be honest with ourselves and acknowledge that we too fall under this category of people who don’t always do what is right.
+The problem with this, however, is that we find, as we look at the world around us, that we don’t have to look too far before we recognise that the world doesn’t always do what is right.
+Likewise, we also have to be honest with ourselves and acknowledge that we, too, fall under this category of people who don’t always do what is right.

 But there is hope for us!
 Of course God wants us to do what is right and this is true.
 Likewise, we should do our best to follow the word of God and love our neighbour as ourselves, putting other people’s needs before our own at times.

 However, God knew that we would constantly do wrong.
 He knew that we would mess things up, yet He still loved us enough to die for us in the person of Jesus, to rise again and make it possible for us to be forgiven.